Baby Sunken Fontanelle (Soft Spot): Signs, Causes & Treatment

 4. Kwashiorkor and Marasmus

 The deficiency of protein and energy may also cause sunken fontanelle in babies.
-KwashiorkoriXAn extreme form of malnutrition among babies characterized by delayed growth, swollen stomach, and frequent infections and marasmusiXAn extreme protein and energy deficiency resulting from a lack of calorie intake among children are two of the main conditions associated with the insufficient intake of proteins and calories.
+KwashiorkoriAn extreme form of malnutrition among babies characterized by delayed growth, swollen stomach, and frequent infections and marasmusiAn extreme protein and energy deficiency resulting from a lack of calorie intake among children are two of the main conditions associated with the insufficient intake of proteins and calories.
 These are characterized by irritability, lack of interest, and sunken fontanelle in babies.
 Additional symptoms include sunken groins, buttocks, face, and thighs (5).

 protip_icon Research finds